 The discharge inks are water-based inks that are added with bleaching agents.
 It removes the colors on the area that it’s applied and creates a vintage feel after it has been cured.

 The ink thickness is an important factor when considering the available print technologies.
 Both UV and screen printing can offer varying thickness although with different mechanisms.
 You can control the thickness of screen printing by choosing screen mesh with varying diameters of wire.

 As for UV printers, you can print layers of inks instead of controlling the thickness.
 UV inks dry immediately.
 Adding layers will help you to get an elevated texture.
 The 3D impressions are created with this textures.

 While both printing techniques deliver outstanding results, designers can have a preference in the tiny details of the final output.
 UV printers produce vivid images that are long-lasting and fade-resistant.
 But when artistic aspects are concerned, screen printing may provide an upper hand.

 For instance, screen printing can deliver better opacity than UV printers.
 Screen printing is also able to handle special effects ink more effectively than digital printers.
-The range of effects provided by screen printing is even wider than UV printing.
-Screen printing can produce Braille printing and contour embossing easily.
+The range of impact provided by screen printing is even wider than UV printing.
+Screen printing can produce Braille printing and contour embossing efficiently.

 7. Environmental Friendly

 As the world shifts towards environmental friendly policies, the choice of your printing methods must follow suit.
 Which of the two printing techniques offers a greener approach?
 UV printing is a clean process that neither uses heat or contain toxins in the inks.
-This made UV printers a popular choice among major printing companies.
+That made UV printers a popular choice among significant printing companies.